First Himalayan Engineering Geological Congress (HEGC-I)

 Himalaya is one of the most active and fragile mountain chains in the world but it is also the youngest and the highest mountain range on the Earth, which extends over a length of about 2400 km.
 It is the home to millions of people of Nepal, India, Pakistan, Bhutan and other South Asian countries.
 Every year, especially during the summer monsoon period, landslides and related natural disaster events claim many lives and destroy property, infrastructure and the environment of the Himalayas.
 The gap in practices of engineering geological and geotechnical studies between developed and developing nations are immeasurable.
 Many developing countries do not adequately consider proper engineering geological and geotechnical issues in infrastructure developments.
-Himalayan region lacks proper engineering geological study guidelines for infrastructure development despite having established various national level organizations as well as producing engineering geologists through a university graduate course.
+Himalayan region also lacks proper engineering geological study guidelines for infrastructure development despite having established various national level organizations as well as producing engineering geologists through a university graduate course.

-This kind of international congress has been an instrumental forum for the advancement of Engineering Geology and Geotechiques in developing countries.
-Engineering Geologists, Geoscientists, Geotechnical Engineers, Civil Engineers, Structural Engineers Architects/Urban Planners, Disaster Experts from various disciplines around the globe can contribute and can be benefited from each other during the HEGC-I. The forthcoming event is going to enhance the geo-engineering knowledge, its mitigation and countermeasures for the disaster management in developing countries.
-Nepalese Society of Engineering Geologists has received an overwhelming response from geoscientists and geo-engineers around the world.
-So, this event will be another milestone in the history of Himalayan Engineering Geological and Geotechnical studies and discussion forums.
-This first circular issue will provide important information about the First Himalayan Engineering Geological Congress (HEGC-I).
+This kind of international congress always provides a wide range of advancement in the Engineering Geology and Geotechiques for disaster risk management in developing countries.
+Engineering geologists, geoscientists, geotechnical engineers, civil engineers, structural engineers, architects/urban planners, disaster experts from various disciplines around the globe can contribute and can be benefited from each other during the HEGC-I. The forthcoming event is going to enhance the geo-engineering knowledge, its mitigation and countermeasures for the disaster management in developing countries.
+Ministry of Home Affairs (MoHA), Himalaya Conservation Group and Nepalese Society of Engineering Geologists has received an overwhelming response from geoscientists and geo-engineers around the world.
+So, this event will be another milestone in the history of Himalayan Engineering Geological and Geotechnical studies, disaster risk management and discussion forums.
+This second circular issue will provide important information about the First Himalayan Engineering Geological Congress (HEGC-I).